smartcatdev/artisan-features/readme.txt

-=== Zenith Features ===
+=== Beyrouth Features ===
 Contributors: smartcat
-Tags: page,builder,zenith,widgets
+Tags: page,builder,beyrouth,widgets
 Requires at least: 4.9.0
-Tested up to: 4.9.6
+Tested up to: 5.0.2
-Stable tag: 1.1.2
+Stable tag: 1.0.0
 Requires PHP: 5.4
 License: GPLv2 or later

-Advanced Widgets for Zenith theme.
+Advanced Widgets for Beyrouth theme.

 == Description ==
 This plugin adds advanced, pre-designed widgets to your site that you can use in your theme.